Skip to main content

 volume plugins vs drivers

-Plugins are just pure interfaces and drivers are the implementation.
-This is exactly why there are multiple types of plugin such as CSI, NFS, local, etc. Drivers for some are already part of vanilla Kubernetes.
+Plugins are pure interfaces.
+Drivers are the implementation.
+This is why there are many plugin types, such as CSI, NFS, and local.
+Some drivers ship with vanilla Kubernetes.

 PVC vs VolumeClaimTemplate

-When we've a deployment with 3 replicas, we can use a single Persistent Volume Claim (PVC) to request storage for all 3 pods.
+Say you have a deployment with 3 replicas.
+You can use one Persistent Volume Claim (PVC) for all 3 pods.

 CSI Plugin Workflow